kazo0/kazo0.github.io/docs/_posts/2024-02-13-toolkit-tuesday-drawerflyout.md

 I hope you enjoyed this edition of Toolkit Tuesdays!
 There is even more to learn about the `DrawerFlyoutPresenter` so I hope you will continue to explore it on your own.

-I encourage you to consult the full documentation for the `DrawerFlyoutPresenter` markup extension using the links below.
+I encourage you to consult the full documentation for the `DrawerFlyoutPresenter` using the links below.
 I also want to welcome you to contribute to making `DrawerFlyoutPresenter` even better!
 Whether you have discovered some bugs, want to make improvements, or want to enhance the documentation, please jump into the fun on the [Uno Toolkit GitHub repo][uno-toolkit]!

 ## Further Reading